Stuttgart Seven: From Mercedes to Mountains

 Where to Stay Tonight

-Central location provides easy access to public transportation and walking distance to major attractions for the coming days
+Central location provides easy access to public transport (Hauptbahnhof) and walking distance to major sights for your first day.

 2